FALL 2023 THESIS DEFENSE TIMELINE

 - Apply for graduation on Athena.
 The deadline to do so comes shortly after the beginning of the semester.
 You can find this semester’s Graduate School deadlines here.

 - Follow departmental deadlines for distributing and defending your thesis.
-The Graduate Advisor will have sent these dates out shortly after the midpoint of the previous semester.
+The Graduate Program Administrator will have sent these dates out shortly after the midpoint of the previous semester.

 - Submit an electronic copy of your thesis to the Graduate School for a format check.
 For format check information and submission guidelines see this page.
 To find this semester’s submission deadline, please see the Graduate School deadlines.

-- When your major professor has approved your thesis for distribution to the committee, bring three hard copies directly to the Graduate Advisor’s Office.
-You will then be able to officially distribute your thesis.
-If you would prefer a different method of distribution, please speak to your major professor and committee.
-PDF copies of your thesis are acceptable if one or more committee members specifically request them.
-The Graduate Advisor will schedule a thesis defense no less than two weeks after the official distribution date.
+- When your major professor has approved your thesis for distribution to the committee, you may distribute it to your committee via email and CC the Graduate Program Administrator.
+The Graduate Program Administrator will schedule a thesis defense no less than two weeks after the official distribution date.

 - At the defense, you may be asked by your committee to make changes to your thesis before final approval.
 You will need to make these changes and submit them to your major professor, who will need to sign off on them before the Graduate School deadline.
 You will also need to submit a final electronic copy of your thesis to the Graduate School by this date.
 Again, see the Graduate School deadlines for your specific semester.